A5H73Y/Parkour/docs/guides/creating-course.md

 *This will create a Course entry in the database, allowing us to now track times against it.*

-The term "selected" means that you are editing the Course.
-This can be manually achieved by using the command `/pa select (course)`, this allows you to execute some commands without having to specify the Course, for example the following `/pa checkpoint` command.

 ## Create Checkpoints

-To create a checkpoint stand where you want your first checkpoint to be, face the direction you want the Players to teleport to and enter `/pa checkpoint`.
+To create a checkpoint stand where you want your first checkpoint to be, face the direction you want the Players to teleport to and enter `/pa create checkpoint (course)`.

 _This will place a pressure plate to activate the checkpoint._

 ![Checkpoint Created](https://i.imgur.com/IYgHBJs.jpg "Checkpoint Created")

-There is no limit to how many checkpoints you can create, they are automatically generated every time you enter `/pa checkpoint`. _The checkpoint is generated for the Course you have selected (editing); To select a Course use the command `/pa select (course)`._
+There is no limit to how many checkpoints you can create, they are automatically generated every time you enter `/pa create checkpoint (course)`.

 Now you've learnt how to create a single checkpoint, repeat the command to create as many checkpoints as needed for the Course.